kylegendy/SimpleTrieTemplate/README.md

 ##### Member Variables:
 Nothing public, but describing the private variables might prove useful.
 First, a node pointer to the node currently at.
-Second, an integer value valled prevIndex, which serves the purpose of navigating through nodes with varying S values.  prevIndex tells where the iterator comes from, if its -1 its comes from the parent, if greater then it comes from a child at the index of prevIndex.
+Second, an integer value called prevIndex, which serves the purpose of navigating through nodes with varying S values.  prevIndex tells where the iterator comes from, if its -1 its comes from the parent, if greater than it comes from a child at the index of prevIndex.

 ##### Member Functions:
 signature | description
 ----------|-----------
-Iterator(Node\<K,T,S\>* currentNode = nullptr, int32_t previousIndex = -1); | default constructor, paramaters hold default values
+Iterator(Node\<K,T,S\> &currentNode, int32_t previousIndex = -1); | constructor
-Iterator(Node\<K,T,S\> &currentNode, int32_t previousIndex); | alternative constructor, the same as the default except that it takes a node by reference instead of address
 Iterator(const Iterator &rhs); | copy constructor
-Node\<K,T,S\> &operator*(); | dereference operator, returns the node pointed to by the iterator Node\<K,T,S\>* operator->(); | accessor operator, returns the address of the node pointed to by the iterator K &first(); | returns the key held by the node std::forward_list\<T\> &second(); | returns the list of values held by the node bool isArticleEnd(); | checks if the node is the end of an article, ie if its list is not empty static int32_t findChildsIndex(const Node\<K,T,S\> &parent, const Node\<K,T,S\> &child); | returns the index of child within the children of parent, else -1 if not found void swap(Iterator& rhs); | swaps the values of *this and rhs Iterator &operator=(Iterator &rhs); | assignment operator by reference, makes logically equivalent from itself onwards through the descendents, but does not assign parents
+Node\<K,T,S\> &operator*(); | dereference operator, returns the node pointed to by the iterator Node\<K,T,S\>* operator->(); | accessor operator, returns the address of the node pointed to by the iterator Node\<K,T,S\>* &get(); | returns the address of the pointer to the current node K &first(); | returns the key held by the node std::forward_list\<T\> &second(); | returns the list of values held by the node bool isArticleEnd(); | checks if the node is the end of an article, ie if its list is not empty int32_t& getIndex(); | returns the prevIndex value static int32_t findChildsIndex(const Node\<K,T,S\> &parent, const Node\<K,T,S\> &child); | returns the index of child within the child member of parent, else -1 if not found void swap(Iterator& rhs); | swaps the values of *this and rhs Iterator &operator=(Iterator &rhs); | assignment operator by reference, makes logically equivalent from itself onwards through the descendents, but does not assign parents
 Iterator &operator=(Iterator &&rhs); | assignment operator by move, does the exact same as the assignment operator by reference